Aswinsk-2103/Precision-Irrigation-Framework/README.md

 A complete, demo-ready AI-powered smart irrigation system that integrates IoT sensor simulation, real-time weather data, Random Forest Machine Learning, FastAPI backend, MongoDB, and a React dashboard.

+## What was the project ?

+PrecisionIrrigate is a smart agriculture / precision irrigation system designed to help farmers decide when and how much water should be given to crops.

+Instead of watering the entire field using a fixed schedule, the system aims to make irrigation data-driven.

+The basic idea is:

+Give the right amount of water, to the right crop, at the right time.

+This is the fundamental principle of precision irrigation: water and nutrients are supplied in small, controlled amounts according to the crop's actual requirements.

 ---

 ## 🏗️ Project Architecture